lucivskvn/bedrock-engineer/README.md

 role through GitHub’s OpenID Connect integration using the repository secrets `AWS_ROLE_TO_ASSUME` and `AWS_REGION`.
 Provide the appropriate `SECRETS_DRIVER` value for each environment via encrypted secrets or environment configuration.
-When the variable is omitted the runtime inspects the environment and logs a warning before defaulting to AWS Secrets Manager (or Vault when Vault settings are detected).
+When the variable is omitted the runtime inspects both the surrounding environment and the `API_AUTH_SECRET_ID` format, then logs a warning with the most likely provider (Vault signals and KV-style mounts—paths containing segments such as `kv/` or `secret/data/`—take priority over AWS; AWS ARNs and slash-delimited names without Vault markers fall back to Secrets Manager).
 Set the value explicitly to silence the warning and guarantee the intended provider.
 The workflow sets `SECRETS_DRIVER=aws-secrets-manager` by default; adjust the value for Vault-backed staging or production projects.
 Electron build artefacts are cached with `actions/cache@v4` to keep rebuild times predictable across runs.